Gateshead Millennium Bridge, Newcastle

 Where to drink

-Newcastle is famous for its night life so, unsurprisingly, there are a huge variety of bars and clubs within the city to suit any and all needs.
-Below you’ll find our recommendation for just two of our favourites, but there are plenty more to discover should you be on the lookout for hidden watering holes.
+Newcastle is famous for its nightlife so, unsurprisingly, there are a huge variety of bars and clubs within the city to suit any and all needs.
+While we’ve highlighted two favourites below, the city is brimming with hidden gems waiting to be discovered.

 Tyne Bar